-, you need to know which foods contain the offending substance, for the sake of your safety and sanity.
-But labels warning that a food "may" contain the allergen, rather than definitively stating that it does, can be frustrating, confusing and dangerously tempting to ignore.
+But labels warning that a food "may" contain an allergen, rather than definitively stating that it does, can be frustrating, confusing and – when they're commonplace – dangerously tempting to ignore.

 Voluntary advisory labels on packaged foods, such as "May contain traces of..." or "Manufactured in a facility which also processes..." have increased recently, with one study finding these now appear on more than half of all packaged foods in Australian supermarkets.
 Not surprisingly this is causing some confusion.